ubisoft/mobydq/README.md

 $ to be documented
 ```

-# Create a .evn file
+# Create a .evn file in project root
 This file is used to define and your docker parameters - app paths, passwords, secrets.
 For example if your project is stored in machine root:
 ```
 DB_DATA_VOLUME_PATH=./db/data/